Lumberscout/Documents/whitepaper.md

 **Funds Allocation**

-Most of the funds are allocated to further development of the app: either on core development or on user experience development.
+Most of the funds will be allocated for the further development of the app: either on core development or on user experience.
 Lumberscout fund allocation is based on the following:

 30% on core development

 20% on user experience development

 10% on management & legal

 30% on promotions & marketing

 10% on unexpected costs

 Fund allocation is subject to change.
 Lumberscout will use best management practices and allocate funds at its own discretion.

 **Token Sale Entity**